MJKSabit/microservice-for-beginners/0-auth/README.md

 }
 ```

 For a brief explanation, `upstream` sets the server location to use within the nginx configuration.
 We create three entries for three services. `server` block contains the configuration to nginx server with its `listen` -ing port and API endpoints for different services using `location`.
-Take a look at the extra slash at the end of `service-1/` or `service-2/`.
+Note at the extra slash at the end of `service-1/` or `service-2/`.
 This allows prefix matching instead of exact matching.
 So we will be able to access `/service-1/hello` without explicitly declaring it as a `location`.

 We have marked `/auth-validate` to be an `internal` location, it will not be accessible from outside of nginx.
 For `service-1` and `service-2`, we have used the `/auth-validate` endpoint to validate incoming request before passing to actual service.
 We have also read the header value of `User` from `auth-service` using `auth_request_set` and used that value to set `User` header before calling the actual service.